saltyorg/docs/docs/sandbox/apps/minecraft.md

 ### 4. Setup

 For individual servers, you can change things such as memory using custom docker envs.
-See instructions on inventory [here](../../saltbox/inventory/index.md)
+See the [inventory configuration instructions](../../saltbox/inventory/index.md)

 For a single install, the inventory vars will look like this `minecraft_docker_image_tag`.